amazingrando/gumshoe/srd/7-TheGUMSHOE Rules System.md

 The test represents the character’s best chance to succeed.
 Once you fail, you’ve shot your wad and cannot retry unless you take some other supporting action that would credibly increase your odds of success.
 If allowed to do this, you must spend more pool points than you did on the previous attempt.
 If you can’t afford it, you can’t retry.

+### Margins

+In some special tests or contests, the difference between difficulty and result is used to determine the degree of failure or success.
+This number is called the **margin**.

 ### Piggybacking

 When a group of characters act in concert to perform a task together, they designate one to take the lead.
 That character makes a simple test, spending any number of his own pool points toward the task, as usual.
 All other characters pay 1 point from their relevant pools in order to gain the benefits of the leader’s action.
 These points are not added to the leader’s die result.
 For every character who is unable to pay this piggybacking cost, either because he lacks pool points or does not have the ability at all, the Difficulty Number of the attempt increases by 2.